jokull/blog/src/routes/blog/new-site.md

 I launched my new site today.
 I am such a procrastinator and have been postponing it for some time but its' finally done.

-Read more about the idea from this fine Gentleman [here](https://www.solberg.is/sveltekit-blog).
-I forked his repo and created this site.
+Read more about inception of this site roots in detail in post made by this fine gentleman [here](https://www.solberg.is/sveltekit-blog).
+I was planning to bootstrap this stack myself; partly I already did but when I stumbled upon this repo I just decided to forked it and created [mysite](https://github.com/nkostic/mysite).
+Big kudos to Jökull Sólberg for making exactly what I needed.

 Why is this website different than the old one?
 Few important things: